Skip to Content

 How to Make a Diorama in a Few Easy Steps

-Making a diorama is a right of passage for completing school right?
+Making a shoe box diorama is a right of passage for a school project right?
 If you’ve successfully graduated elementary school and primary school without making a Diorama I would be surprised.

 Dioramas are a fun way to get kids involved in researching and building a certain type of environment.
-For this project, I’ll be sharing how my daughter and I created an animal habitat diorama for a few Arctic animals.
+For this project, I’ll be sharing how my daughter and I created an animal habitat diorama for a few Arctic animals with a winter nature scene.

 easy steps to build a diorama